larssnip/microRMS/README.md

 The clustering of these fragments results in more than 17000 clusters, using the default `identity`, see `?RMSobject`.
 The resulting object `rms.obj` is a `list` with two tables and a matrix.

-The `Genome.tbl` is a copy of the `genome.tbl`, but has got two new columns, and should be inspected right away.
+The `rms.obj$Genome.tbl` is a copy of the `genome.tbl`, but has got two new columns, and should be inspected right away.
 The column `N_clusters` lists the number of fragment clusters in each genome, and `N_unique` how many of these are unique to each genome:

 ``` r
 print(rms.obj$Genome.tbl)